Empowered by Energy

 • Strategic priority area: Supporting priority vulnerability groups

-• Support target: 96 to 120 households over three years
+• Support target: 420 households over five years

 It was three weeks of information that I could never have imagined exist.
 It was very exciting as I now know where to go to or what to do should I have issues with my energy supply.
 Thank you.